oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/JVXH.md

 - J-V-X-H
 She's an inferior version of [RXe](RXe.md) in a nutshell.

 JVXH, being an inferior version to RXe, has the same design.
 There is just a little difference though.
 The only difference is with the indicators, where JVXH is missing one lamp (because she's inferior).
+JVXH after all is part of the Quaternity series, not the Ururu Sarara one!

-JVXH was born in July 2009.
+JVXH was born in July 9, 2009.
 She is a cisgender and lesbian female (she/her).
 If skin color matters, she is gray just like RXe.

 JVXH's teeth is unique.
 She has a chipped tooth, which is from her ruthless behavior.
 She also wears dental braces because tooth and its cool.
 Yeah, she's kinda tomboyish but idk.